-- (1) The Board may suspend or terminate the Plan at any time. - (2) The Board may from time to time, in its absolute discretion and without approval of the shareholders of the Company amend any provision of the Equity Incentive Plan or any Award, subject to any regulatory or stock exchange requirement at the time of such amendment, including, without limitation: - (i) any amendment to the general vesting provisions, if applicable, of the Awards or the Equity Incentive Plan; - (ii) any amendment regarding the effect of termination of a Participant's employment or engagement; - (iii) any amendment which accelerates the date on which any Option may be exercised under the Equity Incentive Plan; - (iv) any amendment necessary to comply with applicable law or the requirements of the stock exchange or any other regulatory body; - (v) any amendment of a "housekeeping" nature, including to clarify the meaning of an existing provision of the Equity Incentive Plan, correct or supplement any provision of the Equity Incentive Plan that is inconsistent with any other provision of the Equity Incentive Plan, correct any grammatical or typographical errors or amend the definitions in the Equity Incentive Plan; - (vi) any amendment regarding the administration of the Equity Incentive Plan; - (vii) any amendment to add provisions permitting the grant of Awards settled otherwise than with shares issued from treasury, a form of financial assistance or clawback, and any amendment to a provision permitting the grant of Awards settled otherwise than with shares issued from treasury, a form of financial assistance or clawback which is adopted; and - (viii) any other amendment that does not require the approval of the shareholders of the Company, as provided below.
+The Board may suspend or terminate the Omnibus Plan at any time.

+Pursuant to the Omnibus Plan, the Board may from time to time, in its absolute discretion and without approval of the shareholders of the Company amend any provision of the Omnibus Plan or any Award, subject to any regulatory or stock exchange requirement at the time of such amendment, including, without limitation:

+- (a) any amendment to the general vesting provisions, if applicable, of the Awards or the Omnibus Plan; - (b) any amendment regarding the effect of termination of a Participant's employment or engagement; - (c) any amendment which accelerates the date on which any Option may be exercised under the Omnibus Plan;

+- (d) any amendment necessary to comply with applicable law or the requirements of the stock exchange or any other regulatory body; - (e) any amendment of a "housekeeping" nature, including to clarify the meaning of an existing provision of the Omnibus Plan, correct or supplement any provision of the Omnibus Plan that is inconsistent with any other provision of the Omnibus Plan, correct any grammatical or typographical errors or amend the definitions in the Omnibus Plan; - (f) any amendment regarding the administration of the Omnibus Plan; - (g) any amendment to add provisions permitting the grant of Awards settled otherwise than with shares issued from treasury, a form of financial assistance or clawback, and any amendment to a provision permitting the grant of Awards settled otherwise than with shares issued from treasury, a form of financial assistance or clawback which is adopted; and - (h) any other amendment that does not require the approval of the shareholders of the Company, as provided below.